-A command-line tool to print free resources in delicious flavors.
+A program to print resources in delicious flavors.

-fr is a command-line tool to print free resources in delicious flavors. fr is to free as htop is to top.
+fr is a command-line tool to print free resources in delicious flavors.
+In short, fr is to free as htop is to top.

-It was written because of unhappiness with the bare-bones, hard-to-read free command.
+fr was written due to unhappiness with the bare-bones, hard-to-read free command.
 I wanted something a bit more… graphical.
 Instead of this:

 total used free shared buffers cached Mem: 4045216 2159764 1885452 0 192404 942944 -/+ buffers/cache: 1024416 3020800 Swap: 0 0 0